danbushong/almostvegan/README.md

   <br>
   npm start
   ## Usage
-  Find different recipe's if you are in the mood for a certain food.
+  Find different recipes if you are in the mood for a certain food.
 Recipe take in types of dietary restrictions and return content that is personalized to the user.
   ## License
   ![Badge](https://img.shields.io/badge/license-MIT-green)<br>
   Copywrite (c) 2021 Dan Bushong